-(i) Decisions concerning confirmation of appointment shall be made primarily on the basis of evidence of teaching effectiveness, or effectiveness in carrying out the primary duties as defined in the appropriate job description.

-12.2 (e) (ii) In addition, unless effectiveness in teaching or performing other primary duties (as defined in the appropriate job description) is well above the norm, evidence of professional development and conscientious performance of assigned non-primary duties will be required.
-A level of professional development and performance of non-teaching duties at the norm defined in Article 12.2(f) shall normally be required, but failure to reach the norm in one (1) of these two (2) areas may be compensated by performance or development well above the norm in the other.

-(iii) Evidence of professional development may be found in some combination of, but not necessarily all of:

-(1) selection, use and/or generation of course materials, showing intellectual development from year to year;

-(2) academic work, both course-related and otherwise, published or in progress;

-- (3) formal study undertaken while employed at Carleton University; - (4) activity in instructional development, at any level.
+- (i) Decisions concerning confirmation of appointment shall be made primarily on the basis of evidence of teaching effectiveness, or effectiveness in carrying out the primary duties as defined in the appropriate job description. - (ii) In addition, unless effectiveness in teaching or performing other primary duties (as defined in the appropriate job description) is well above the norm, evidence of professional development and conscientious performance of assigned non-primary duties will be required.
+A level of professional development and performance of non-teaching duties at the norm defined in Article 12.2(f) shall normally be required, but failure to reach the norm in one (1) of these two (2) areas may be compensated by performance or development well above the norm in the other. - (iii) Evidence of professional development may be found in some combination of, but not necessarily all of: - (1) selection, use and/or generation of course materials, showing intellectual development from year to year; - (2) academic work, both course-related and otherwise, published or in progress; - (3) formal study undertaken while employed at Carleton University; - (4) activity in instructional development, at any level.

-12.4 \\Appointment to Faculty Ranks
+12.4 Appointment to Faculty Ranks

-(a) An Instructor employee may be appointed to a faculty rank where a suitable vacancy occurs, and his/her qualifications are demonstrably equal to those of the best external applicant who meets the requirements of the position.

-(b) However, an Instructor employee holding a preliminary or confirmed appointment may in exceptional circumstances be transferred to faculty rank with the same appointment status without there being a suitable vacancy when:

-(i) his/her research is of a caliber and nature normally required for a faculty appointment, and

-(ii) he/she is doing a job which is effectively the same as that normally required of a faculty employee.
+- (a) An Instructor employee may be appointed to a faculty rank where a suitable vacancy occurs, and his/her qualifications are demonstrably equal to those of the best external applicant who meets the requirements of the position. - (b) However, an Instructor employee holding a preliminary or confirmed appointment may in exceptional circumstances be transferred to faculty rank with the same appointment status without there being a suitable vacancy when: - (i) his/her research or scholarship in an appropriate discipline is of a caliber and nature normally required for a faculty appointment; - (ii) his/her qualifications meet those normally required for a faculty appointment; and, - (iii) he/she is doing a job which is effectively the same as that normally required of a faculty employee.
 Recommendation for such a transfer shall be made by the departmental promotion committee to the faculty promotion committee and then to the appropriate dean.